dg01d/nanopub/INSTALLATION.md

 ### Configuration

+Copy one of the supplied configuration samples to `configs.php`.
-Then edit the included `configs.php` file to enable various features.
+Then edit `configs.php` file to enable various features.
 The full file, including comments is as follows:

 ```
 	// First some settings for the site